ic-myXMB/MyBB_Plugin-prism_highlight/Documentation/README.txt

    - Contains ability to detect the code language by using Highlight JS to do so and then Style and Highlight via Prism JS
    - Wraps all <code> tags in <pre> tags via JS
    - Contains ability to Select / Copy code on each codeblock
    - Contains Latest / Current HighlightJS / PrismJS version
-   - Initial release

 - Version 1.0.0
    - Initial release